<img alt="" src="https://secure.pair1tune.com/221242.png" style="display:none;">

-Frank B. Paules, founder of Crescent Industries, learned his trade of journeyman toolmaker at Pennsylvania Tool Company of York, PA.
-The Great Depression devastated Penn Tool and massive layoffs occurred including Frank.
-He eventually landed a job at American Insulator Company in New Freedom, PA as a toolmaker manufacturing thermoset and thermoplastic molds, fixtures and jigs.
+Frank B. Paules, founder of Crescent Industries, learned his trade as a journeyman toolmaker at Pennsylvania Tool Company of York, PA.
+The Great Depression devastated Penn Tool, and massive layoffs occurred, including Frank.
+He eventually landed a job at American Insulator Company in New Freedom, PA, as a toolmaker manufacturing thermoset and thermoplastic molds, fixtures, and jigs.
 He earned the respect of his peers and supervisor and was quickly promoted to Research & Development Engineer.

 1940s

-Summit Machine Works obtained military contracts to machine gun turret castings and helm column castings for the famous PT gun boats during World War II.
-By the end of the war, most military works dried up and their future looked bleak.
-His business partner backed out so Frank steered the company into another direction.
-This is when the Paules’ family renamed Summit Machine Works to Crescent Industries.
+Summit Machine Works obtained military contracts for machine gun turret and helm column castings for the famous PT gunboats during World War II.
+Most military work dried up by the war's end, and their future looked bleak.
+His business partner backed out, so Frank steered the company into another direction.
+This was when the Paules family renamed Summit Machine Works to Crescent Industries.
 This change signified a new beginning!

 1950s

-In 1956 Crescent Industries became Incorporated!
-2 years later, tragedy struck with the sudden passing of Frank Paules at the age of 51.
+In 1956, Crescent Industries became Incorporated!
+Two years later, tragedy struck with the sudden passing of Frank Paules at the age of 51.
 The family rallied to preserve the business.
-His son Dean moved his young family and left his electronics career to join the business.
+His son Dean moved his young family and left his electronics career to join the company.
 Youngest son Daryl, after graduating from Johns Hopkins, joined as well.

-Established differential aptitude tests to hire young apprentices to become top-rated accredited journeymen mold makers.
+In need of tool makers, Crescent established differential aptitude tests to hire young apprentices to become top-rated accredited journeymen mold makers.
 Over 30 apprentices have been trained in Crescent’s PA Approved Apprentice Training Program.
-In the late 1960’s Crescent purchased an old Watson/Stillman injection molding press.
+In the late 1960s, Crescent purchased an old Watson/Stillman injection molding press.
 Dean applied his electronics ingenuity and led the fledgling molding department in reconditioning the machine.
-Crescent started to sample molds before shipment making them one of the first shops to sample new molds!
+Crescent started to sample molds before shipment, making them one of the first shops to sample new molds!

 1970s

 This was a pivotal decade.
-Crescent purchased a Natco 225 Ton, 14 ounce modern injection molding press and built several 4-cavity, 96 well diagnostic Microtiter plate molds and started running production of these parts.
+Crescent purchased a Natco 225 Ton, 14 ot several 4-cavity, 96 well diagnostic Microtiter plate molds, and started running production of these parts.
 This was the beginning of Crescent manufacturing products for the Medical Industry.

-Building additions were constructed for their new molding venture.
-They purchased four, 220 Ton presses and four VanDorn 75 Ton presses.
+The front street location needed additions for their new molding venture.
+They purchased four 220-ton presses and four VanDorn 75-ton presses.
 Their first piece of automated equipment was also installed.

 1990s